Here is the NY Times version:

 Note that very few plurals occur in the large lexicon and that many words ending in ING and ED are absent as well. wordnik.com does have definitions for most plurals.
 Since this would result in a plethora of Bonus words just by adding an S (or ES) to Donut words that are nouns (or verbs) these type of Bonus words are not allowed.
 Apologies for those who enjoy accumulating vast quantities of Bonus words. 😊

-It seems that Bonus words are often more colorful and intriguing than the typical boring “normal” words.
+It seems that Bonus words are often more colorful and intriguing than the typical boring “normal” puzzle words.

 Playing Spelling Bee hopefully expands our vocabulary.
 But … if you only play the standard puzzle your vocabulary is biased by words with <= 7 unique letters.
 AND no words with S or both E & R. 😜 Bonus words expand that a little.